Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- /05/2014 (Build 265):
+	- Rookies will show with a green name on the minimap.
+(Thanks remi.D!)

 - 01/05/2014 (Build 265):
 	- Fixed console spam about disabled Hive stats when adding bots.
 	- Added help text to the death stats to let players know which key brings up the stats again.